NESCent/hip_hack_howto/manuscript.md

 Applications were divided among leadership team members in a staggered fashion such that each applicant was reviewed by three different people.
 Applications were scored on a 3 point scale (3 = top, 2 = solid, 1 = poor; half point intervals sometimes used), based on the criteria described above, with a textual explanation for the ranking.
 Applicants were then ranked from high to low, and a conference call used to choose participants.
 The ranking was used as a general guide, but not as an absolute decision making criterion, in order to allow the leadership team to best balance the needs of expertise, experience, and diversity.
 Alternates were identified in case slots opened up after invitations were extended.

 ###Pre-hackathon Engagement

-We’ve tried to do this using mailing lists, github discussions, etc. Generally, there has not been much success in getting people to engage prior to the hackathon.
+We’ve tried to do this using mailing lists, github discussions (ex OpenTree), etc. Generally, there has not been much success in getting people to engage prior to the hackathon.
 (The following is a guess).
 Those who do engage prior to the hackathon are likely to engage during so; little can be predicted about the during-hackathon-engagement of those who do not engage prior to the hackathon, however.

+Pre-event analysis and participant interviews can organically lead to the structuring and facilitation style of the hackathon.

 ##During the Hackathon

 ###Schedule and Structure
 **Day 1:**
+Active facilitation, especially during the first day,  is critical to "keep true" to the scope and keep the event as a whole on-topic
 The first day of the hackathon is the most unique in structure, because it serves to create the process that will carry through the remaining days.
 The first activity in the morning is usually a brief introduction by the organizers, followed by very brief introductions from all the participants (who you are, why you’re there).
 This was generally followed by a series of technical presentations (“boot camps”), where key technologies or concepts important to the overall planned scope of the project, are introduced.
 These presentations may be from the leadership team, or may be from participants with particular expertise (arranged in advance).
 (Note: the timing of these presentations can vary quite a bit; sometimes they are before pitches, sometimes afterwards, sometimes they are optional sessions run simultaneously with work projects on other days.
 Which scenario works best depends a lot on the nature of the presentations and who will most benefit from them).

 The next major activity is an open brain-storming session where any participant can propose an idea or concept that they think would be interesting to pursue.
 This is a more general discussion, high-level and less technical.
 What would we like to do, not how will we do it?